4 rooms in your home that need a smart speaker

 Living room

 Whether it's for listening to music or controlling the lights, the very first smart speaker should go where everyone can enjoy it.
-The living room is a natural common area where your Google Home or Alexa will likely get the most use.
+The living room is a natural common area where your Google Home ($129.00 at Dell Home) or Alexa will likely get the most use.

-In the living room, you can use Google Home and a Chromecast to show the weather or play YouTube or Netflix on the TV.
+In the living room, you can use Google Home and a Chromecast ($30.00 at Walmart) to show the weather or play YouTube or Netflix on the TV.
 You can set the temperature on the thermostat or use it to play trivia on family game night.

 Kitchen